64kramsystem/personal_notes/journal/brojournal.md

     - [x] Setup DOSBox
     - [x] Compile with the original toolchain
       - [x] Brutal fight with all the programs involved in the compilation
+- Studies: Gamedev
+  - [ ] Black Art of 3D Game Programming
+    - [ ] Chapter 8: The Art of Possession

 ## Sat 19/Nov/2022